Kielder Water is a wild and beautiful place, rich in folk music and legend…

 Shortlisted for the 2018 Costa Children’s Book Award .

-More prize-winning books by David Almond.
+More new and recent books by David Almond.

 These beautifully-written stories grow out of David Almond’s childhood in the streets and fields of Tyneside.
 They’re funny and sad, realistic and strange, and are suffused with a profound sense of mystery and wonder.
 They show that the ordinary world is filled with extraordinary possibilities, that the local really does contain the universal.